 The Chromatic kalimba is a wonderful innovation based on the standard Hugh Tracey diatonic kalimbas such as the Alto and the Treble.
 Diatonic kalimbas play basically like the white notes on a piano.
 As long as a song stays in key with no accidentals, you can probably play it on an Alto or Treble kalimba.
 (An "accidental" is a note that is not in the key signature and requires a "flat," "sharp," or "natural" symbol.
 For the kalimba, though, this is a foreign concept, as "accidental" usually means "that note isn't on the kalimba.")

 If a song changes keys or has accidental notes, and you want to play it on a kalimba, you need a Chromatic kalimba, which has all the notes of the scale, not just the piano's white notes, but all the black ones too - the flats and sharps.
-Hugh Tracey Chromatic kalimbas have the sharps and flats on their back sides, and the diatonic keys on the front sides.
+Hugh Tracey Chromatic kalimbas are two-sided: they have the sharps and flats on their back sides, and the diatonic keys on the front sides.

 In fact, "Carol of the Bells" is a great song for easing yourself into the Chromatic kalimba.

 I'll be frank: most kalimbas are an easy ride - you just move your thumbs and good sounds just happen.
 The Chromatic kalimba has the flats on the back side.
 You play the the front-side notes with your thumbs, and the back-side notes with your fingers.
 You cannot see exactly where your fingers are playing, so it is easy to play the wrong note.
 And as the back-side notes are the chromatic notes, when you play the wrong one, it tends to sound worse than most front-side errors do.
 (Why?
 Because front-side errors tend to harmonize with the intended note, which makes them more acceptable.)